JepEtau/mco/issues.md

 # Fixed, to validate:
 - DNxHD tags not working (hr)
-- temporal filter: add metadat to generated video
+- temporal filter: add metadata to generated video
 - final extract as rgb48 when modifying frames. currently some effects are made in fp32 so why not converting to fp32?
     * scene: overlay, loop, fadeout, fadein,
     * src_scene: blend, title, zoom_in, loop_and_fadeout

 # High priority
-- frame replace / hr: last frame is replaced (g_fin:007)
+- frame replace / hr: exception when last frame is replaced (g_fin:007)

 # Middle priority